Originally Written: Apr 2015

-However, some business owners are missing out on the benefits of inbound because of the false information flying around.
-So, we've collected a list of the most common inbound marketing myths to get the facts straight.
+However, some business owners are missing out on the benefits of inbound because of the false information going around.
+So, we've collected a list of the most common inbound marketing myths to help get the facts straight.

-"Inbound consumes more time than it's worth"
+2. "Inbound consumes more time than it's worth"

-Some people are drawn away from inbound because they are looking for a strategy that's quick to setup and gives fast results.
-A successful inbound plan can take longer than other digital marketing methods - we're not going to lie.
-As Inbound Marketing focuses on engaging with customers on a personal level, it takes time to research and understand the psychology of your buyer personas.
+We’re not going to lie - a successful inbound plan can take longer than other digital marketing methods.
+As inbound marketing focuses on engaging with customers on a personal level, it takes time to research and understand the psychology of your buyer personas.

 Just like SEO which is a long term strategy, inbound marketing is an investment.
 When you've created excellent content and it's on your site, it's there forever.
 It will keep on working to convert people into customers.